 Functional testing, sometimes known as validation testing, is done by calling the API with certain inputs and verifying the output is what we expect it to be.
 Functional testing doesn't care about how the system came to this output.
 The system is a black box which we can't look into.
 But as long as the software gives us the correct results, functional API tests will pass.
-Functional testing intends to check if the system responds as the client expects.
+Functional testing intends to check the validity of the business logic.

 Modern software systems can be subject to many different kinds of security attacks.
 The API is a popular entry point to attack an application.
 Security testing is a type of API testing that verifies that the API is secure and can handle known attack vectors.
 Security testing can be done automatically by a tool or manually by a human.
 It includes inspection of authentication, authorization, and encryption.

 Penetration testing is a specific type of security testing.
 In a penetration test, an authorized hacker will try to attack the system from outside in the same way a real hacker would: by making use of exploits in the API of the application.

 Fuzz testing is another type of security testing.
 In fuzz testing, testers provide large amounts of invalid or random data to the API.
 The testers then check the application for behavior that shouldn't occur, like exceptions, crashes, or memory leaks.

 This entails monitoring the application during its execution.
 We can perform it during any type of test (from unit tests to GUI tests), but it's very useful during API testing.
 Runtime error detection on the API can pick up on issues with the application that are more difficult to find during lower-level tests.
 Errors like memory leaks, race conditions, and buffer overflows are examples of errors that only occur at runtime.